tbclla/laravel-revolut-business/README.md

 ## Cleaning up expired tokens

-To clean up your database and delete any expired access tokens, refresh tokens and Oauth state tokens, you can use the below artisan command.
+To clean up your database and delete any expired access tokens and refresh tokens, you can use the below artisan command.

 ```
 php artisan revolut:cleanup